-The harm that will result is that hearings held on licensing matters may not be consistent and the same standards not applied.
-This could impact the health, safety, and welfare of marihuana product consumers
+The harm that will result is that marihuana product will be marketed inappropriately, sold inconsistently, and businesses will not have the opportunity to develop the best products for the consumers.
+This could impact the health, safety, and welfare of marihuana product consumers.